-’90 Day Fiancé’ Stars Paul Staehle and Karine Martins Are Back Together And Still Raising Money For Travel
+’90 Day Fiance’ Stars Paul Staehle And Karine Martins Are Back Together And Still Raising Money For Travel

 Karine responded via her personal Instagram and implied that Paul had been hurt in the past which is why he’s accusing her of cheating.

-90 Day Fiance follows long distance relationships where an American citizen is in love with someone who is living outside of The United States.
-According to the show’s website, during filming the person living overseas travels to the US on the K-1 visa which is also known as the fiancé visa.
+90 Day Fiance follows long-distance relationships in which an American citizen is in love with someone who is living outside of the United States.
+According to the show’s website, during filming the person living overseas travels to the U.S. on the K-1 visa which is also known as the fiance visa.
 The couples have 90 days to get married before the visa expires.
 It’s broadcast by TLC on Sundays.

 [Featured Image by Rashevskyi Viacheslav/Shutterstock]